KBNLresearch/nl-menu-resources/doc/qa-archived-site.md

 This doesn't result in any errors.

-## Comparison with files extracted from ISO image
+## Compare number of files in archive against ISO image

 Number of files in (extracted) ISO image: